splunk/public-o11y-docs/sp-oncall/spoc-integrations/azure-monitoring-integration-guide-victorops.rst

 **Alerts**

-In order to send requests to trigger an incident in VictorOps, we can leverage Alerting which is native to Azure’s Monitoring functionality.
+In order to send requests to trigger an incident in VictorOps, we can leverage Alerting which is native to Azure's Monitoring functionality.
 Follow these steps:

 1. Login to Azure portal.
 From the left menu pane,